Digital collaboration

 What is a product vision statement?

-Consider your product vision your North Star, guiding your product team as they ideate, prioritize, design, develop, test, and iterate.
+Consider your product vision your north star, guiding your product team as they ideate, prioritize, design, develop, test, and iterate.
 It's the overarching, future-facing mission that everyone — the product owner, product managers, designers, engineers, and beyond — is on together.

 Product vision statement format